Nothing can ever fully prepare you for the intellectual, physical and emotional assault that comes with doing a PhD.

-However, through my years as an academic, PhD thesis proofreader and PhD coach I’ve learnt that all PhD students experience six similar phenomena.
+However, through my years as an academic, PhD thesis proofreader and PhD coach I’ve learnt that all PhD students experience five similar phenomena.

-So, here are the six things every new PhD student should know.
+So, here are the five things every new PhD student should know.

 1. You’re going to get lonely